spigmworkshop/spigmworkshop.github.io/_pages/home.md

 * **Can I submit an already accepted paper?** No, unless there are substantial differences from the original work.

-* **When will the submissions be made public?** They will be made public only after the review process.
+* **When will the submissions be made public?** They will be made public only after acceptance.

 * **What modalities (images, audio, text etc.) are accepted?** We think structure exists in many different modalities, and encourage submissions of all data types.